 The height of the arch of the foot varies from person to person.
-When this height is higher than usual, you will face a problem called the sole (high arched feet).
+When this height exceeds usual, you will face a problem called the sole (high arched feet).
 If we talk about general, the inner edge of your foot is raised in the middle of the sole to give the foot an arched shape.

 Causes of High Arched Feet